qingkaikong/qingkaikong/reading_progress.md

 <center><img src="https://github.com/qingkaikong/qingkaikong.github.io/raw/main/images/progress.jpg" alt="Progress" style="width: 600px;"/></center>

+Week 37 (Oct 23 - 29, 2023):

+* "Probability" by Pierre Simon De Laplace (GGB  Vol. 9, pp. 321-338)
+* "The Red and the Black" by Charles Sanders Peirce (GGB  Vol. 9, pp. 339-348)
+* "The Tell-Tale Heart" and "The Masque of the Red Death" by Edgar Allan Poe (GGB  Vol. 2, pp. 269-283)

+---

+## Done

+### Year 2023

-Week 36 (Oct 16 - 22, 2023):
+> Week 36 (Oct 16 - 22, 2023):

 * "A Call to Patriots" by Thomas Paine (GGB  Vol. 6, pp. 457-468)
 * "Circular Letter to the Governors of All the States" and "The Farewell Address" by George Washington (GGB  Vol. 6, pp. 469-497)
 * "Montaigne" by Ralph Waldo Emerson (GGB  Vol. 10, pp. 546-562)

----

-## Done

-### Year 2023

 > Week 35 (Oct 9 - Oct 15, 2023):